Metal vs. Plastic Belts

 Mesh overlay belt $ .90/in of width

-For actual pricing per application, please get a quote above are pure guesstimates.
+For actual pricing per application, please get a quote.
+The above are pure guesstimates.

 The More You Know About Freezers